BioHPC/GIST-AI-HPC-2024/README.md

 cd GIST-AI-HPC-2024
 ```

+Download the dataset from [Google Link](https://drive.google.com/drive/folders/1Ebs1zbAdwSWioZLMCorfn8Q5DLoChRYo?usp=sharing).

+Decompress (unzip) it.

+Kvasir-SEG dataset shoud has three directories: train, valid and test.

-### Installing Nsight Systems (Skip this step if Nsight System is already installed)
+### Installing Nsight Systems (Skip this step -- Nsight System is already installed)
 In this tutorial, we will be generating profile files using NVIDIA Nsight Systems on thesystem.
 In order to open and view the
 files on your local computer, you will need to install the Nsight Systems program, which you can download [here](https://developer.nvidia.com/gameworksdownload#?search=nsight%20systems).
 Select the download option required for your system (e.g. Mac OS host for MacOS, Window Host for Windows, or Linux Host .rpm/.deb/.run for Linux).
-You may need to sign up and create a login to NVIDIA's developer program if you do not
-already have an account to access the download.
+You may need to sign up and create a login to NVIDIA's developer program if you do not already have an account to access the download.
 Proceed to run and install the program using your selected installation method.

 ### Using NVIDIA Nsight Systems to optimize deep learning on the GPU
 #### Overview